-Chia Pudding is made when combining chia seeds with plant milk, and allowing them to gel overnight.
-Once the chia seeds and the liquid have gelled, the chia pudding will last for up to 5 days in the refrigerator.
+Chia Pudding is made by combining chia seeds with plant milk and allowing them to gel overnight.
+Once the chia seeds and the liquid have gelled, the chia pudding will last up to 5 days in the refrigerator.
 Never keep chia pudding at room temperature.
 It will spoil.

 How Do You Store Chia Seeds?

-Store in Sealed Container: After you buy your chia seeds, transfer them from the bag to an airtight storage container.
-I prefer using clear glass containers, but you can also use plastic sealable containers.
-This helps you see if there are any changes to the food, and also retains freshness.
+Store in a Sealed Container: After you buy your chia seeds, transfer them from the bag to an airtight storage container.
+I prefer clear glass containers, but you can also use plastic sealable containers.
+This helps you see if there are any changes to the food and retains freshness.